mojodojo101/mojo_blog/all_collections/_posts/2020-06-02-PortableExecutable.md

 #### I used Visual Studio 2019s default compiler and C++

-#### When you dont understand something try to crossreference it with this link:
+#### When you dont understand something try to cross reference it with this link:
 [Microsoft PE. docs.microsoft.com](https://docs.microsoft.com/en-us/windows/win32/debug/pe-format)

 #### The other important Source i used is this PDF: